fbpx

 They need to feel safe lending you money because they want to ensure you meet all your repayments.

-If you have a poor credit score, this will hurt your chances.
-Equally, applying for a lot of credit from different places can also be a red flag – especially if you’ve done this in the months leading up to your mortgage application.
+Applying for a lot of credit from different places can also be a red flag.
+Especially if you’ve done this in the months leading up to your mortgage application.

 Even if you have no credit history, a lender may feel nervous because they cannot verify whether you are a ‘safe bet’.